 We reckon the key to their performance lies in their relatively soft compound.
 This manages to keep hold of rocks and roots where other tyres would give way, but of course we still have to play the age old game of compromise.
 On the one hand you get the great grip on those kind of surfaces, but on the other hand you do definitely pay a bit of a penalty in the rolling stakes.
 They’re not anchors by any means, and they’re still faster than many, but compared back to back with the Conti Mud Kings you do notice the difference.

-Overall, if the trails that you ride consist of a lot of mud which is littered with rocks and roots then these Storms really are hard to beat.
+Overall, if the trails that you ride consist of a lot of mud which is littered with rocks and roots then the Specialized Storm tyres really are hard to beat.